areyes12/bolombia/README.md

 # Recommendations

-*If you build it, will they do it?*
+*But if you build it... will they do it?*

   > If hypothetically offered the privilege and ability to advise Klarna on the company direction and strategy, I would suggest they incentive their business model with membership tiered relationships for customers to become recurring clients.
 While the prospect of paying off something like a large purchase or non-essential, self-indulging luxury item with time rather than absorb the swift brunt of a multi digit debit of available monies, it would be the entity’s responsibility to not only their customer base but stockholders, to foster continued service usage, reward loyal users, alongside incentivize further utilization.
-Forbes magazine published a news bit in their innovation section, highlighting  “…79% of consumers look for deals in loyalty rewards programs before buying an item”  7
+Forbes magazine published a news bit in their innovation section, highlighting  “…79% of consumers look for deals in loyalty rewards programs before buying an item”.
+7 It is said that the decision to buy something is pre-emptively made as soon as you enter the store; until you realize the very intentional actions and thought process undertaken to ensure you'll consider swiping that card and signing your name until the very last second.

   > I believe that offering this service feature would benefit the company because consumers understand the basic logic of exchange in something of value for goods or services.
 With the exception of gifts, charity, or any other similar form of philanthropy, any tangible item with inherent value is naturally associated with a cost to measure or acquire; the distinguishing difference of volume received in the aforementioned exchange is which merchant or vendor uses intangibles and creativity wisely to create a fruitful ecosystem.

   > While this reward incentive strategy has been used before by traditional financial institutions and other pillars functioning within capitalism, Klarna, like many other FinTech companies, are emboldened and lauded for their ability to not only expectedly innovate but disrupt the financial arena for the better.
-While data and predictive machine learning algorithms nowadays empower companies with reliable information to guide future business plans, campaign strategies and marketing promotions, the fundamental psychology associated with why people purchase things are what environmental factors may heighten or reduce their probability to successfully purchase is the true ___.
-This can be accomplished by tapping into modern support resources like artificial intelligence .
+While data and predictive machine learning algorithms nowadays empower companies with reliable information to guide future business plans, campaign strategies and marketing promotions, the fundamental psychology associated with why people purchase things is influenced by various factors prior to checkout, that heighten or reduce the probability of the consumer making a successful purchase.
+This can be accomplished by tapping into modern support resources like artificial intelligence.

-*Why are these technologies appropriate for your solution?*

-  > In the realm of payment solutions and commerce, any malleable method

 #### *<u>Sources</u>*